-This chapter of the Cuyama Groundwater Basin (Basin) Groundwater Sustainability Plan (GSP) defines the sustainability criteria used to avoid undesirable results during GSP implementation.
-The Sustainable Groundwater Management Act (SGMA) requires the application of minimum thresholds (MTs), measurable objectives (MOs), and interim milestones (IMs) to all representative monitoring sites identified in the GSP.
-These values, or thresholds, will help the Cuyama Basin Groundwater Sustainability Agency (CBGSA) and other groundwater users in the Basin identify sustainable values for the established SGMA sustainability indicators, and will help identify progress indicators over the 20year GSP implementation period.
+This chapter defines the sustainability criteria used to avoid undesirable results during GSP implementation.
+SGMA requires the application of minimum thresholds (MTs), measurable objectives (MOs), and interim milestones (IMs) to all representative monitoring sites identified in the GSP.
+These values, or thresholds, will help the Cuyama Basin Groundwater Sustainability Agency (CBGSA) and other groundwater users in the Basin identify sustainable values for the established SGMA sustainability indicators, and will help identify progress indicators over the 20-year GSP implementation period.